 Which Types of Bones Can Dogs Eat?

 Raw (uncooked) bones are the safest option for dogs.
 These bones should be sourced from a butcher in sanitary packaging, and they can be chicken, lamb, and turkey bones.
-The bone itself should be large enough for your dog to chew without being able to fit the whole bone into its mouth.
-Pork or rib bones are not recommended for your dog because they are more likely to splinter than other bones, making them a choking hazard.
+The bone should be large enough for your dog to chew without being small enough to fit into his mouth.
+Pork or rib bones are not recommended for your dog.
+These are more likely to splinter than other bones, making them a choking hazard.

-Beef, bison, or buffalo bones can be too hard for your dog to chew according to Dr. Peter Dobias a veterinarian of over 30 years.
+Beef, bison, or buffalo bones can be too hard for your dog, according to veterinarian Peter Dobias.
 Some bones are also better suited for dental, play, or as food.
-Bones such as a raw chicken back can provide a small dog with all three benefits, but they won’t offer the same benefits to a medium or large-sized dog.

-It is best to avoid giving your dog chicken bones from the table, even if your dog begs while you are eating.
-Cooked chicken bones or heat-processed bones are dried and this process makes them indigestible for dogs making them a safety hazard.
+If the bones come from a human meal, it means they have been cooked.
+Avoid giving your dog chicken bones from the table, even if she begs while you are eating.
+Cooked or heat-processed bones are dried and this process makes them indigestible for dogs making them a safety hazard.

-Cooked chicken bones can also splinter and cause internal damage because the bone has been dried to the point that it becomes more prone to breaking.
+Since the bones have been dried to the point of easily breaking, they can splinter and cause internal damage.
 This is the same for hollow bones, which include chicken and turkey bones that have been cooked.
 All cooked bones can be dangerous for a dog to ingest and chew, regardless of the bone’s source and size.